appsmithorg/appsmith-docs/website/docs/reference/widgets/switch-group.md

 # Switch Group

-This page provides instructions on using the Switch Group widget, which allows users to toggle multiple options simultaneously.
+This page provides information on using the Switch Group widget, which allows users to toggle the on/off state of multiple options

 <VideoEmbed host="youtube" videoId="p--j-QyBlAY" title="How to use Switch Group Widget" caption="How to use Switch Group Widget"/>